b2network/docs/tech_architecture/B2_DSN_AI.md

 3. Chain-to-Chain

    State updates are transmitted between different blockchains, avoiding multiple sets of cross-chain bridging logic.
 For instance, user actions on the BNB Chain are transmitted via Signal to execution agents on the B² Rollup, which are authorized by the Signal to complete orders in the Bitcoin NFT protocol.
-The DSN-AI Router connects lightweight clients of both chains, adding an extra signature verification layer for cross-chain security.
+The AI Signal Router connects lightweight clients of both chains, adding an extra signature verification layer for cross-chain security.

 4. Cloud-to-Edge